wattik/positioner/README.md

 glpk_path=/bin/glpsol
 ```

-Run the following command which install the package locally in the current environment.
+Run the following command which installs the package locally in the current environment.
 ```shell
 pip3 install -e .
 ```